Atul18341/Web-development/Codex/README.md

 This is my own created plateform for starting online coding exam in my college ,<b>(Motihari College of Engineering).</b> I had given this platform the name"codex".
 <h2>Guidlines for using it in </h2>
-You are free to use
+You are free to use it.
+But you had made some changes and preparation before using it.